FactusConsulting/VagrantK8SCluster/README.md

 This setup is based on Ubuntu 2204 or Rocky Linux 9.x.
 You decide which distributions to use by going to either the Ubuntu or Rocky Linux folder and running `vagrant up`.
 Currently there are issues with the Rocky Linux installation, so use the Ubuntu one for testing.

+This vagrant file will automatically install and configure RKE2 from the stable release branch.
+If you want to try and cofigure RKE2 manually, go to the vagrant file and comment out `# ....` lines 65 and 89  `cp.vm.provision "shell", path: "../scripts/linuxguests/RKE2-Server-Install.sh"` as they will otherwise install and configure RKE2 for you.

+If you just want a working cluster to play with ... leave them in there.
+If you want to do it yourself ... run the commands from those scripts to spin up your cluster.

+Happy clustering!!!

 ## Prerequisites